Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference: Model Setup

-We now propose the conditional exchangeability framework to formalize heterogeneous interference.
-In essence, it relates the treatment assignments of a cluster to the treatment exposure of every unit in this cluster using observable information.
-In the conditional exchangeability framework, we partition units within each cluster into $m \geq 1$ exchangeable and disjoint subsets (such as parents and children in a family), denoted by $\mathcal{I}_1, \cdots, \mathcal{I}_m$, that satisfy\footnote{Partitions can have varying sizes across clusters. $\mathcal{I}_j$ can be a singleton for any $j$.
+In many applications, units can have heterogeneous interactions and interference often depends on the particular \emph{type} of neighbors that are treated.
+Building on \citet{vazquez2017identification} and \citet{forastiere2020identification}, we adopt a conditional exchangeability framework to formalize such heterogeneous interference.
+In our conditional exchangeability framework, we partition units within each cluster into $m \geq 1$ exchangeable and disjoint subsets (such as parents and children in a family), denoted by $\mathcal{I}_1, \cdots, \mathcal{I}_m$, that satisfy\footnote{Partitions can have varying sizes across clusters. $\mathcal{I}_j$ can be a singleton for any $j$.
 This partition implicitly imposes an ordering of subsets.
 In the household example with cluster size four in Figure \ref{fig:family}, units $i=1$ and $i=2$ are parents, and $i=3$ and $i=4$ are children for all clusters.
 Within each subset $\mathcal{I}_j$, the ordering of units can be arbitrary.}

 We assume a unit's interference from treatments of neighboring units in the same subset are the same, but \emph{may} be different for neighboring units in distinct subsets, which is formalized in Assumption \ref{ass:cond-outcome-partial-exchangeable} below.
-For ease of exposition, we assume for now that the partition is the same for \emph{all} clusters and is unit-independent, but our results can be generalized to settings where the partition is unit-dependent or cluster-dependent in a straightforward manner.
-For an example of a unit-dependent partition, consider a classroom setting, where for every student in the classroom, we can partition his/her classmates into close friends vs. regular classmates.
+For ease of exposition, we assume for now that the partition is the same for \emph{all} clusters and is unit-independent, but our results can be generalized to settings where the partition is unit-dependent or cluster-dependent in a straightforward manner, as discussed in Appendix \ref{subsection:general-cluster-structure}.

 \begin{assumption}[Conditional Exchangeability of Potential Outcomes] For each unit $i$, its potential outcomes are exchangeable with respect to arbitrary permutations of treatment assignments of other units in the same subset, i.e.,